Downtown Streetscape Improvements

 TED staff, along with the project consultant Civiltech Engineering, Inc., hosted two public input sessions on Wednesday, September 4 to share preliminary designs for the Downtown Streetscape Project improvements and allow businesses and residents to provide feedback on their preferred design.

-Following the open house, City staff and the consultant will review the feedback received, which will be considered when choosing the final streetscape design.
-Information about future public input sessions will be communicated when dates and times are finalized.
+Following the open house, City staff and the consultant will review the feedback received, which will be considered when choosing the preferred streetscape design.

 These improvements will be phased to minimize disruption to the downtown business district and nearby residents.
 Pedestrian access to the businesses fronting the work zone will be maintained during normal business hours for the duration of the project.